yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ![Audio Reactive Yvann](./docs/audio-reactive-yvann.png)

-The various parameters offer advanced control over how the audio input is transformed into weights, providing flexibility in shaping the audio-driven visual effects.

 The node parameters allow manual adjustment, offering fine-grained control over how the audio data is interpreted and converted into weights for reactive animations or visual effects.